4cecoder/chatgpt-cord/README.md

 - ChatGPT-Cord was created by [4cecoder](https://github.com/4cecoder/) and is based on the OpenAI GPT 3.5 language model.
 - ChatGPT-Cord would not be possible without the incredible natural language processing capabilities of the [OpenAI](https://openai.com/) ChatGPT model.
 We are grateful for their contributions to the field of AI and machine learning.
 - Thanks to [Antonio Cheong](https://github.com/acheong08) who reverse engineered the chatGPT API.
+- Thanks to [Rajtilak Bhattacharjee](https://github.com/rajtilakjee) for good documentation sections that I borrowed.
 ### Licence
 The code is released under the MIT License.

 ## Support

 If you have any questions, issues, or suggestions for improvement, please feel free to open an issue in the GitHub repository or contact me directly.
 Thanks for using ChatGPT-Cord!

+MIT license with exceptions.
+See the full license for details.

+Copyright (c) 2023-present, Rajtilak Bhattacharjee

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.